ruirodriguess/LiveChatRoom/README.md

 ```
 Status: Finished
 ```
+## Description
-## DescriptionA live chat room is a web application that allows users to engage in real-time text-based conversations with other users.
+A live chat room is a web application that allows users to engage in real-time text-based conversations with other users.
 It can be implemented using Python and various web technologies like HTML, CSS, JavaScript, and a Python web framework like Flask.

 ## Languages
 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-original-wordmark.svg" width="40" height="40"/> <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/flask/flask-original.svg" width="40" height="40" />